Questions? Call0808 196 1942orMessage us

 IVF for same-sex female couples

 During IVF, hormones are taken to stimulate egg growth to increase the chance of more eggs being collected.
 The eggs are then removed from the ovaries and fertilised with donated sperm in a lab.
+You can use sperm from a sperm bank or a known donor.

 A fertilised egg (embryo) is then placed back inside the womb to grow.